pete-gordon/oricutron/ReadMe.txt

 To activate the plugin, you must activate twilighte_board option in oricutron.cfg

 Update twilighte.cfg plugin in plugins/twilighte_card/twilighte.cfg if you want to load others roms.

+In order to start at least, minimal configuration, kernel.rom must be set in twilbankrom07 and shell.rom in twilbankrom05.

+Last roms can be found here : http://repo.orix.oric.org/dists/official/tgz/6502/
+* kernel.tgz contains kernel.rom
+* shell.tgz contains shell.rom

+Under linux, sdcard folder and/or usbdrive folder must have uppercase filenames or else, no binaries can be started.
+You can mount a fat32 filesystem in sdcard or usbdrive.

+Filenames must be in uppercase, because usb chip manage by default FAT32 filesystem.

 For basic11 rom which handles joysticks and .tap load from sdcard or usbdrive, you have to download basic.tgz here : http://repo.orix.oric.org/dists/official/tgz/6502/
 And you need to replace twilbankrom06 with the rom in basic11.tgz.